-- The URLs (webpage addresses) which contain the suspect images should be reported to the Internet Watch Foundation via www.iwf.org.uk.
-You should refer to the DSO who will carry out the report.
+- The URLs (webpage addresses) which contain the suspect images should be reported to the Internet Watch Foundation via www.iwf.org.uk. - If these images are found on any Britten Pears Arts websites, you should refer to the DSO who will carry out the report.
 Britten Pears Arts must not send copies of the images to the Internet Watch Foundation. - Any copies that exist of the image, for example in emails, should be deleted.
 The DSO should speak to the IT Manager to ensure the deletion process is complete.